 To avoid packaging and plastic, try handing out fun stationery items like halloween pens, pencils, erasers, or stickers.
 There are lots of other options out there for small, cheap toys, but stationary is something they’re likely to use (and not just toss or lose).

 If there’s ever an appropriate night for glow sticks, it’s halloween!
 Kids LOVE glow sticks.
 Find these at your local dollar store (bracelet glow sticks are usually the best value).

 Okay, so maybe this isn’t exactly ‘healthier’ for kids, but we know it’s healthier for the planet and cocoa workers.
-Rumble is proud to use only organic Fairtrade cocoa and coffee in our shakes, and our staff do our best as individuals to buy all our chocolate Fairtrade.
+Rumble is proud to use only organic Fairtrade cocoa in our Dutch Cocoa , and our team does our best as individuals to buy all our chocolate Fairtrade.
 If you don’t get that many trick-or-treaters to your home every year, then it could be worth it to splurge a little on individually-wrapped chocolate treats from your local, Fairtrade chocolatier.
 The kids (or at least their parents!) will appreciate it.